inspec/inspec/docs/dev/compliance.md

 The `compliance` set of subcommands handle user-initiated communication with Chef Automate.
 The commands are provided so that a user can interact with an Automate installation.

-`inspec compliance` is somewhat analogous to `knife` in that it can be used to upload, download and manage profiles for distribution to other clients.
+`inspec compliance` is somewhat analogous to `knife` in that it can be used to upload, download, and manage profiles for distribution to other clients.

-When Automate initiates scans, this subcommand is not used.
+When Automate initiates scans, the `compliance` subcommand is not used.

 ## Operational Notes